daniel-muthukrishna/FitELP/docs/index.rst

    sphinx-quickstart on Fri Jun 14 15:02:56 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. note:: You are reading the most recent edition of this documentation which content the latest available version.

 EmissionLineAnalysis Documentation
 ==================================